-I will be adding useful links onto this page over time.
-It is mainly for my own reference.
+I will be adding links I find useful to this page over time.

 1. Latex Capabilities in Gmail.
 Send and receive Latex in email!
 Certainly there isn’t a need to say more?
 Available here.